Anand-k-sethu/Object-Detection-using-YOLOv8n/README.md

-# Object Detection Model Training and Dataset Preparation
+# Object Detection ML model

 ## Project Description
 This project involves preparing the **PASCAL VOC dataset** for training an object detection model using the **YOLO (You Only Look Once)** architecture.
 The model identifies and classifies various objects in images, including common items like **cars**, **animals**, and **people**.
 The goal is to build a system that can automatically detect and classify these objects in real-time, making it valuable for applications like surveillance, autonomous driving, and more.